neurofeedback vs tms

 TMS vs Neurofeedback: Effectiveness for Cognitive Improvement

-There is limited clinical evidence for Neurofeedback, but decades of clinical evidence for TMS for mental health conditions.
+There is limited clinical evidence for Neurofeedback, but decades of clinical research support the effectiveness of TMS for mental health conditions.

 -Success Rates

-Factors for success indicate that both neurofeedback and TMS have extensive results, lasting between six months and one year.
-TMS, however, tends to last a bit longer.
+Both neurofeedback and TMS show significant results, with improvements lasting between six months to one year.
+TMS tends to have a longer-lasting effect.

 -Factors Affecting Effectiveness